 Adsorbed phase hydrocarbon contamination in the vadose zone directly above the water table appears to persist as a source of groundwater contamination, especially during periods of rising water levels.
-While an injection application near MW-8A may be an effective means to reduce contaminant concentrations, both economical and logistical factors are prohibitive.

 Therefore, based on the data and observations found in this report and correspondence with NMED-PSTB personnel, AECOM recommends continued groundwater monitoring of natural attenuation parameters and contaminant concentrations at the site.
-Remedial action is not recommended.
+And application of BOSS 200 to remediate the remaining contaminants in the vicinity of MW-8A.
+AECOM is currently contracting with the NMED PSTB throught the small purchase PO program to perform an injection at the site this year.